 - Planning the Installation

 - Installing the Software

-- FAQs.
-Good for troubleshooting

 - Main Documentation

 2.3 Quickstart: Create Your First VDC

 This guide will provide a quick example of how to partition your cloud for a VDC.
 In short, a VDC is a group of users with part of the physical resources assigned to them.
 The Understanding OpenNebula guide explains the OpenNebula provisioning model in detail.